UK Space Facilities

 UK Astronomy Technology Centre

-The UK ATC already has excellent facilities for development and test of space instrumentation as evidenced by a number of advanced technology space programmes it has worked on including MIRI and SPIRE;
+The UK ATC has excellent facilities for development and test of space instrumentation as evidenced by a number of advanced technology space programmes it has worked on including MIRI and SPIRE;

 Ulster University - Belfast & Jordanstown